MoserMichael/dockerdashphp/notes/notes-talk.md

     cat /etc/os-release

-Now we have a terminal into a running fedora system, one that can access my home directory via the mount
+Now we have a terminal into a running ubuntu system, one that can access my home directory via the mount

     ls /mnt/home